Chisomgold/Data-Analysis-Project/README.md

 ## Data visualization
 This section focused on plotting different kinds of charts to establish the relationship between data values based on different factors.
 Charts used in this section includes:
-    countplot
+    countplot,
-    boxplot
+    boxplot,
-    barplot
+    barplot,
-    stripplot
+    stripplot,
-    pointplot
+    pointplot.

 # Insights

 Result of data analysed shows that out of a total 1000 records for all 3 branches in 3 months, Branch A, located in Lagos, has the highest number of customer visits, although each branch had more than 300 customers.
 As regards the 6 product lines, food and beverages, and fashion and accessories have a higher purchase rate; both of these product lines are heavily dominated by female customers.
-    Results also show that female customers spend the most, in terms of product and quantity in this supermarket.
+* Results also show that female customers spend the most, in terms of product and quantity in this supermarket.

-    Also, branch B located in Abuja, reported the lowest overall customer rating, but based on gender, branch A in Lagos has lower female- customer satisfaction.
+* Also, branch B located in Abuja, reported the lowest overall customer rating, but based on gender, branch A in Lagos has lower female- customer satisfaction.

-    The overall analysis points to the fact female customers contribute more to the growth of the company.
+* The overall analysis points to the fact female customers contribute more to the growth of the company.

-    Branch C in Port Harcourt has the least customer visits, it also has a high rating from female customers, and generated the highest gross income for the company.
+* Branch C in Port Harcourt has the least customer visits, it also has a high rating from female customers, and generated the highest gross income for the company.

 # Future Work